Looking for a big orange tomato for bright tomato sandwiches? Time to try the Kellogg’s Breakfast tomato!

 What are Kellogg’s breakfast tomatoes are very good for enjoying fresh on sandwiches or cubed in salads.
 They add a bright orange color to bruschetta and to chopped salsa.

 Kellogg’s Breakfast Tomato is an heirloom tomato variety that potentially originated in West Virginia.
 This tomato was discovered by Darrell Kellogg of Michigan.
+It is not a modern-bred cultivar or hybrid.

 Growing Kellogg’s Breakfast tomatoes is very much the same as growing other large vining heirloom tomatoes.
+You can start your own seeds, buy seedling plants from the nursery, or sometimes even find grafted plants.

-Whether you’re growing from seed or from purchased seedlings, don’t put them outdoors until threat of frost has passed.
+Whether you’re growing from seed or from purchased seedlings, don’t put them outdoors until the threat of frost has passed.
 Tomato plants can be damaged at temperatures below 43°F (6°C).
 Read more about when to transplant tomatoes outdoors.

 Kellogg’s Breakfast tomato plants are among the largest types of tomatoes to grow, with vines reaching 6-10 feet (or more).
 These vigorous plants grow largest when given a sturdy trellis structure to support the vines.
-Plant size can also be increased by planting them in a sunny location with nutrient-rich, well-draining soil and consistent watering.
+Plant size can also be increased by planting them in a sunny location with nutrient-rich, well-draining soil, and consistent watering.

 Kellogg’s Breakfast tomato plants are indeterminate, meaning that the vines continue to grow longer (or taller if staked vertically) throughout the growing season.
-Unlike determinate tomatoes, they don’t reach a terminal mature height, and keep growing longer until the plant is killed by frost or cut back with pruners.
+Unlike determinate tomatoes, they don’t reach a terminal mature height and keep growing longer until the plant is killed by frost or cut back with pruners.

 Kellogg’s Breakfast Tomatoes take about 80 days to ripen after the seedling plants are transplanted out into the garden.
 Once the first tomatoes start to ripen (~80 days after transplanting outdoors), more tomatoes will continue to grow and ripen throughout the growing season until the plant is hit with a hard frost or cut back.